Presented by Jason Wrobel with Commune

 - An awareness to what you’re eating and why

-- For nourishment and fuel or emotional comfort
+- Is it for nourishment and fuel or emotional comfort?

-- Recognizing what emotional states are motivating food choices (when feeling happy, empowered, joyful, stressed, depressed, sad)
+- Recognizing what emotional states are motivating food choices (when feeling happy, sad, stressed, etc.)

 - Paying attention to the body and how you feel 30-50 mins after each meal